ActilityConnectors/DX-API-Dataflow/Display Data/MQTT Tutorial/README.md

   https://dx-api.thingpark.com/dataflow/latest/api/uplinkMessages
 </p>

-Set this routing profile (As it is shown above) in your devices and that's it!
+Set this routing profile in your devices defined in the dataflow and that's it!
 Your Dataflow is now ready and sending your device information.
 Go to the WebSocket UI on CloudMQTT to see the messages incoming from Actility.